Skip to content

 Number of CPUs

 The Number of CPUs field lets you specify how many processing cores your job should use.
-Unless your application is designed to run across multiple cores, you can leave the default value at 1.

 Number of CPUs